Roller-Coaster in a Flatland: Magnetoresistivity in Eu-intercalated Graphite: Transport formalism, approximation

 \section{Transport formalism, $1/\tau$ approximation}

 Transport theory, including its Boltzmann version, is an essential chapter in most of the advanced condensed matter textbooks \cite{Ziman,Marder}.
 Discussion of the electron-phonon scattering, which controls resistivity of metals in a wide range of temperatures, is also a necessary part of the story.
-Still, the technical aspects of its theory are usually avoided in this context, opting for some physically justified but not rigorous considerations.
-While some of the required steps seem surprisingly complex and formidable enough to justify this approach, in the following narrative we would like to dispel this accepted aura from the subject.
+Still, the technical aspects of its theory are usually avoided in this context, opting for some physically motivated but not rigorous considerations.
+While some of the required steps may indeed seem sufficiently cumbersome to justify such an approach, in the following narrative we would like to dispel this accepted aura from the subject and outline a step-by-step derivation of the transport scattering rate under the assumption of the quasi-elastic scattering.
 In the process of doing so, we also provide a solution of the problem at hand, that is, make available a compact expression for the electron-magnon scattering rate in a 2D setting relevant to EuC$_6$.